sumanyu/distributed-kv-store/README.md

 ## Design

-I drew heavy inspiration from MongoDB's and Kafka's master / slave setup.
+I drew heavy inspiration from MongoDB's replica sets and Kafka's partition leader/follower setup.
 There will be one primary and many slaves.
 All reads / writes will go to the primary.
 The slaves will then replicate the operations.

 #### Basic CRUD operations.
 Get / Insert / Delete